 Linn County joins the National Association of Counties (NACo) to celebrate National County Government Month, held each April.
 County governments provide essential services to create healthy, vibrant, and safe communities.
 Counties build infrastructure, maintain roads and bridges, provide public health and social services, assist veterans, administer justice, keep communities safe, run elections, keep vital records, build and maintain parks and recreational areas, and so much more.

-This year's theme "Counties THRIVE" demonstrates how counties help to improve people’s lives every day.
-This month, we highlight some of the many programs and initiatives Linn County provides to help Linn County residents thrive:
+Here we highlight some of the many programs and initiatives Linn County provides to help Linn County residents thrive and RISE!

 - Make it OK: Linn County is a Make it OK workplace and is a proud partner in the Make it OK campaign to reduce the stigma of mental illness.

 - Mental Health Access Center: Helps individuals 18 years of age and older who are experiencing a mental health or substance use crisis.
 No appointment is necessary.

 - Health Equity: Working to remove obstacles to health such as systemic racism, discrimination, poverty, and their consequences, ensuring equitable access to resources, and addressing disparate health outcomes.
 Linn County recently hired its first Health Equity Program Manager.

 - Clinical Health Services: Provides a wide variety of services including immunizations; tuberculosis, hepatitis, and STI testing; and initial health exams to new refugees arriving in Linn County.

 - Community Resources: Collaborates with more than 30 community organizations to annually review and update community resource sheets to help residents find resources for housing, food, transportation, and other basic needs.

 - Children’s Mental Health Assistance: Funds mental health services for youth experiencing severe emotion disturbances when there are no other means available.